About Directors

 Anthony Knight is a founding Director of Alcaston Gallery (1989 - current)

 Knight is a recognised creative talent sought for his public speaking, curatorial and private collection management skills.
-Knight’s innovative ideas that create opportunities especially visually exciting historic houses and buildings date back to the 1960's in Melbourne when he set up the first discotheques in Australia offering significant opportunities for live music bands and singers.
+Knight’s innovative ideas create opportunities especially in the context of visually exciting historic houses and buildings.
+This dates back to the 1960s in Melbourne, when he set up the first discotheques in Australia.
+These venues offered significant opportunities for live music bands and singers.
 Sebastian's and Bertie’s gave so many (now famous) bands their start and Australia's live music industry began.
 Tony (Anthony) Knight was a total trailblazer!

 In 2007, Knight was awarded the Order of Australia Medal (OAM) for service to heritage conservation and the arts in Victoria, particularly through the National Trust of Australia (Victoria) and associated organisations, and through the promotion of First Nations art.